 China is developing very quickly, and tourism facilities in big cities like Beijing and Shanghai are well-developed, but the conditions in small cities and remote towns can't compare to those of the big cities.
 It might be noisy in restaurants and there might be long queues for scenic spots… that is the real China.
 See How to Deal with Culture Shock in China Easily.

-Want to take a Hong Kong extension tour to the mainland?
+Want to take a Hong Kong extension tour to the Chinese mainland?
 Not sure where to go and what to see?
-Get some ideas from our Top Mainland China Tours from Hong Kong
+Get some ideas from our Top Chinese Mainland Tours from Hong Kong.

 Please contact our travel consultants who will be glad to give you some recommendations and help to create a unique tour based on your interests and budget.